 Why are they important?
 Firewalls keep intruders out of your computer and protect sensitive information from hackers and viruses.
 Businesses use firewalls to monitor who enters and exits their network.

-Tip: HSBC uses network firewalls to protect information.
+Tip: HSBC uses network firewalls.

-What you should do: To protect your computer, you should turn on the firewall in your operating system or install a third-party firewall.
+What you should do?
+To protect your computer, you should turn on the firewall in your operating system or install a third-party firewall.